 1. One direct flash at 28 inches (a random distance, seemed about right).

-Harsh - the usual sharp dark shadows.
-Some reflections on the eggs.
+The usual sharp dark harsh shadows.
+No fill or reflector used here, so the light was from the small speedlight flashhead.
+Some reflections on the eggs from the dish.
 The contrasty light shows the detail of the imperfections of the egg shell surface (this example is like human skin imperfections and wrinkles).
-Note that a speedlight flash head is a very SMALL diameter light source.
+Note that a speedlight flash head is a very SMALL light source, perhaps 2×1 inch.

 Note the reflections on dish in front of eggs are reflections, not shadows.
 The shadows are soft and vague (under dish, for example).
 The large light source wraps light around the eggs and under the dish.
 The way it does that is because the 40 inch softbox (or umbrella) is 18 inches from the 7 inch dish (big and close), so light comes to the egg from the left and from the right, and from every which way, which fills its own shadow.
 This is how large light sources work, by being close in order to become relatively large.
 And large is what makes soft.
 The softness smooths skin, which is good for portraits.

-There are mirror reflections of these eggs on the dish (shiny dish), but notice the soft light wrap also lightens the dark canyon between the eggs.
+There are mirror reflections of these eggs on the shiny dish, but notice the soft light wrap also lightens the dark canyon between the eggs.
 This is a day and night difference, in several respects.

 Another Flash Basics page details the definitions of Soft Light.

 3. One 45 inch shoot-through umbrella, fabric at 18 inches (its nearest center point was 18 inches).